Histamine Intolerance: The Role Of Histamine

-Histamine plays a crucial role in various physiological and pathological processes.
+Histamine plays a critical role in various physiological and pathological processes.
 It’s involved in immune responses, inflammation, allergy reactions, and even neurotransmission in the brain.
 Histamine’s effects can be a double-edged sword.
 While it helps protect the body against potential threats, its consumption, or overconsumption of certain foods, can trigger a series of health issues, such as histamine intolerance and possibly Mast Cell Activation Syndrome (MCAS).

 This article will help you understand histamine intolerance by exploring its functions, its potential health implications, and how managing histamine levels can contribute to overall health and well-being.